 In Vietnam, you can get to Hanoi for as little as $250 on a direct flight, making it a great place to start, especially as it is the easternmost point.
 Alternatively, in Thailand, Bangkok is less than $300 from Korea and with no stopovers!
 Vientiane in Laos is just shy of $300.

 Of course, the prices rise as we go further into the peak season, but that’s not the only time of year that’s good to travel!

-In the case of Indonesia, however, it is best to take a flight with a stopover, typically in Malaysia.
-The flight time may be longer, but the cost of the flight will remain less than $400.
+However, in Indonesia, it is best to take a flight with a stopover, typically in Malaysia.
+The flight might be longer, but the cost of the flight will remain less than $400.